Google Analytics is removing Universal Analytics and deleting all of your historical data

 - Fathom is fast.
 Faster than Google Analytics and is excellent for your SEO.
 Our script loads quickly around the world via our global CDN.

 - Fathom is simple.
 No courses are needed.
 No training is necessary.
 You don't have to be a senior-level data scientist to read our dashboards.

 You aren't alone if you're tired of a company shutting down the product you're using and then not letting you import your data into their new version.
 The internet is pretty upset by this news from Google that they're killing Universal Analytics.

-Luckily there is an option to save your data from going away forever with Fathom’s importer—which will be available to all our customers, on every single plan, without limits on how much historical data you want to import.
+Luckily there is an option to save your data from going away forever with Fathom’s importer—which is available to all our customers, on every single plan, without limits on how much historical data you want to import (for free).